 Drawbacks to cabin tile countertops include the need to seal the grout lines and keep them from staining.
 Some people don’t like the uneven surface that tile produces.
-Installing tile is relatively inexpensive and is a good DIY task if you enjoy getting your hands dirty.
+This is especially true if you use something like these 2"x8" bone subway tiles normally used for a backsplash.

 Long considered the ultimate kitchen countertop surface, stone offers a classic, solid look and feel along with excellent resistance to heat.
 You must care properly for stone countertops as they are prone to staining if not sealed, but the new sealers are nearly maintenance-free.

 Granite countertops come in varying thicknesses and you can save a bit of money by opting for a thinner slab as long as it doesn’t span too far.
 The edges can be built up to simulate a thick slab of granite.

 Marble countertops are beautiful but even more susceptible to stains than granite.
 If you have a busy, working kitchen with lots of activity, you’d be better off with something that requires a little less care and attention than marble.

 Wait…don’t laugh.
 Concrete countertops are one of the hottest new developments in cabin kitchen countertop design.
 Not only is concrete a green building product, the possibilities of a custom concrete countertop are endless.

 Concrete countertops are perfect for unusual shapes where a custom designed countertop is called for.
 Smooth and solid, they add a contemporary feel to a rustic log home kitchen.

 Like stone, concrete has an inherent warmth in the winter and a cool smoothness in hot weather.